The nuclear fuel cycle is a series of industrial processes which involve the production of electricity from uranium in nuclear power reactors.

 The cycle starts with the mining of uranium and ends with the disposal of nuclear waste.

-To prepare uranium for use in a nuclear reactor, it undergoes the steps of mining and milling, conversion, enrichment and fuel fabrication.
-These steps make up the 'front end' of the nuclear fuel cycle.
+To prepare uranium for use in a nuclear reactor, it undergoes the steps of mining and milling, conversion, enrichment and fuel fabrication – the 'front end' of the nuclear fuel cycle.

-After uranium has spent about three years in a reactor to produce electricity, the used fuel may undergo a further series of steps including temporary storage, reprocessing, and recycling before wastes are disposed.
-Collectively these steps are known as the 'back end' of the fuel cycle.
+After uranium has spent about three years in a reactor to produce electricity, the used fuel may undergo a further series of steps including temporary storage, reprocessing, and recycling before wastes are disposed – the 'back end' of the fuel cycle.